Science Foundation Ireland: History

+In November 2023, Simon Harris, the Minister for Further and Higher Education, Research, Innovation and Science, announced the intention of the government to establish Taighde Éireann as a successor body to both Science Foundation Ireland and the Irish Research Council.
+This was implemented by the Research and Innovation Act 2024.
+Patrick O'Donovan, Harris's successor as minister, set 1 August as the establishment date of Taighde Éireann.

+Science Foundation Ireland was dissolved on 31 July 2024.

 Organisation

 Remit

 Science Foundation Ireland (SFI) is the national foundation for investment in scientific and engineering research.
 SFI invests in academic researchers and research teams who are most likely to generate new knowledge, leading edge technologies and competitive enterprises in the fields of science, technology, engineering and maths (STEM).

-The Foundation also promotes and supports the study of, education in, and engagement with STEM and promotes an awareness and understanding of the value of STEM to society and, in particular, to the growth of the economy.
+The foundation also promotes and supports the study of, education in, and engagement with STEM and promotes an awareness and understanding of the value of STEM to society and, in particular, to the growth of the economy.

 SFI makes grants based upon the merit review of distinguished scientists.

-SFI also facilitates co-operative efforts among education, government, and industry that support its fields of emphasis and promotes Ireland’s ensuing achievements around the world.
+SFI also facilitates co-operative efforts among education, government, and industry that support its fields of emphasis and promotes Ireland's ensuing achievements around the world.

-When applying to SFI, applicants will be asked to justify the alignment of their research with Call- or Programme-specific themes and/or they will be required to describe the alignment of their research or activities with SFI’s legal remit, as outlined below.
+When applying to SFI, applicants will be asked to justify the alignment of their research with Call- or Programme-specific themes and/or they will be required to describe the alignment of their research or activities with SFI's legal remit, as outlined below.
 Eligible research areas, or themes, may vary according to the scope and objectives of an individual programme and are described in the relevant call documentation.
 Details of individual programmes are included in the SFI Annual Plan.